-As recorded by the U.S. Army Corps of Engineers (USACE) in the National Inventory of Dams, 17 dams are within the portion of the counties that make up the L'Anguille Watershed.
+As recorded by the U.S. Army Corps of Engineers (USACE) in the National Inventory of Dams, 17 dams are within the portion of the counties that make up the Lower St. Francis Watershed.
 The owners and operators of the 5 dams considered high hazard are required to develop and maintain Emergency Action Plans (EAPs) to reduce the risk of loss of life and property if the dam fails.
 Table 4 provides the characteristics of the dams identified in the project area.
-There are no levees identified within the watershed.